 ALL CONSTRUCTION PLANES.
 Within an attic or crawl space, any surface exposed to the interior space of the attic or crawl space regardless of its orientation within that space.

 ALTERNATIVE IGNITION BARRIER ASSEMBLY.
-An assembly consisting of either the exposed spray-applied foam plastic or the spray-applied foam plastic with a fire-protective covering, that has been tested in accordance with and complies with the conditions of acceptance of either Section 302.5 or 302.6 of this standard or as permitted in the Special Approval section of the International Building Code Section 2603.9 or Specific Approval section of the International Residential Code Section R316.6.
+An assembly consisting of either the exposed spray-applied foam plastic or the spray-applied foam plastic with a fire-protective covering, that has been tested in accordance with and complies with the conditions of acceptance of Section 302.4 through 302.6 of this standard.

 ALTERNATIVE THERMAL BARRIER ASSEMBLY.
-An assembly consisting of either the exposed spray-applied foam plastic or the spray-applied foam plastic with a fire-protective covering, that has been tested in accordance with and complies with the Special Approval Section 2603.9 of the International Building Code or the Specific Approval Section R316.6 of the International Residential Code and meets the conditions of acceptance of Section 302.4 of this standard and that complies with the Special Approval section of the International Building Code or the Specific Approval section of the International Residential Code.
+An assembly consisting of either the exposed spray-applied foam plastic or the spray-applied foam plastic with a fire-protective covering, that has been tested in accordance with and complies with Section 2603.9 Special Approval of the International Building Code or Section R303.6Specific Approval of the International Residential Code and meets the conditions of acceptance of Section 302.4 of this standard.

+CLOSED CELL FOAM.
+Spray applied foam plastic with a Closed Cell content of 90% or greater.

 COVERING.
-Any material forming a protective layer or membrane, including boards, sheet goods or liquid-applied coating materials, which protect spray-applied foam plastic from environmental effects such as fire or ultra-violet light exposure.
+A material forming a protective layer or membrane, including boards, sheet goods or liquid-applied coating materials, installed to protect spray-applied foam plastic from exposure to fire or environmental conditions such as moisture or ultra-violet light.

 FREE RISE.
 A condition of application wherein the spray-applied foam plastic is applied to a substrate or within a cavity and allowed to expand in at least one direction without constraint.

 IGNITION BARRIER.
-A protective covering applied over foam plastic insulation in attics and crawlspaces to increase the time it takes for the foam plastic to become involved in a fire.
+A fire-protective covering applied or installed over spray-applied foam plastic insulation in attics and crawlspaces to increase the time it takes for the foam plastic to become involved in a fire.

 INSULATION APPLICATIONS.
 Insulation applications are those applications where the spray-applied foam plastic insulation is applied on or in building elements or construction assemblies which are not roofing applications.

 ROOFING APPLICATIONS.
-Roofing applications are those applications wherein the spray-applied foam plastic insulation is applied to the exterior of a roof deck as a component of a roof assembly.
+Roofing applications are those applications wherein the spray-applied foam plastic insulation is applied to the exterior of a roof deck as a component of a roof covering or roof assembly.

+SEALANT FOAMS: Single component spray applied polyurethane foam plastic applied in beads less than one inch thick.

 SPRAY-APPLIED FOAM PLASTIC.
 Single- and multi-component, spray-applied polyurethane foam plastic insulation used in nonstructural applications which are installed at locations wherein the material is applied in a liquid or frothed state, permitted to free rise and cure in situ.

 THERMAL BARRIER.
-A material which separates the spray-applied foam plastic insulation from the interior of the building and is designed to slow the temperature rise of the foam during a fire situation and delay its involvement in the fire.
+A fire-protective covering which separates the spray-applied foam plastic insulation from the interior of the building and is designed to slow the temperature rise of the foam during a fire situation and delay its involvement in the fire.

 UTILITIES.
 For the purposes of attic and crawlspace entry, utilities include, but are not limited to, mechanical equipment, electrical wiring, fans, plumbing, fuel-fired or electric hot water heaters, and fuel-fired or electric furnaces.
 CHAPTER 3